Compressive Sampling of Ensembles of Correlated Signals

 \section{Main Results: Sampling Architectures}

+The main contribution of the paper is a design and theoretical analysis of a sampling architecture in Section \ref{sec:RD} that enables the sub-Nyquist acquisition of correlated signals.
+We state a Sampling Theorem \ref{thm:Exact-rec} that claims exact reconstruction of the signal ensemble using a much fewer samples compared to those dictated by Shannon-Nyquist sampling theorem.
+The proof of the theorem involves the construction of a dual certificate via golfing scheme to show that nuclear-norm minimization recovers the signal ensemble.
+Theorem \ref{thm:Exact-rec} is also of an independent interest as it is low-rank matrix recovery result form structured-random measurement ensemble.

-This section presents the main results and their implications for the problem of efficient sampling of the ensemble of correlated signals.
-We start with a straightforward architecture in Section~\ref{sec:arch-fixedproj} that minimizes the sample rate when the correlation structure is {\em known}.
-We then combine our components from the last section in different ways to create architectures that are provably effective under different assumptions on the signal ensemble.
-The first architecture in Section~\ref{sec:arch-randsample} consists simply of a bank of non-uniform ADCs; this architecture is provably effective when the ensemble is spread approximately evenly across channels and in time.
-The second architecture in Section~\ref{sec:RD-RD} uses a random pre-modulator in front of a uniform ADC; this architecture is again effective when the energy in the ensemble is approximately uniform in both time and across the array.
-In Section~\ref{sec:RD-uniform-archs}, we present two architectures, consists of a AVMM, LTI filters, and either non-uniform ADCs or modulators coupled with uniform ADCs, that are {\em universal} in that they work for any type of correlation structure.
+We begin with a straightforward architecture in Section~\ref{sec:arch-fixedproj} that minimizes the sample rate when the correlation structure is {\em known}.
+We then combine our components from the last section in a specific way to create architectures that are provably effective under different assumptions on the signal ensemble.
+The main sampling architecture in Section~\ref{sec:RD} uses random modulators prior to the ADCs; this architecture is effective when the energy in the ensemble is approximately uniformly dispersed across time.
+Moreover, we expect the signal energy to be dispersed across array elements when the AVMM upfront does not mix the signals.
+In Section~\ref{sec:uniform-archs}, we present a variation of the above architecture in which ensembles are not required to be dispersed a priori instead the ensemble is preprocessed with LTI filters, and AVMM to ensure dispersion of energy across time, and array elements.